-Skatz is a multi-instrumental musician, singer songwriter, actor, playwright, poet, guitar teacher, sound engineer, workshop facilitator and former stand up comedian, born in Consett in County Durham, UK, and now based in County Kerry on the west coast of Ireland, where the views are spectacular, the music is all around and the people are the most welcoming in the world.
+Skatz is a multi-instrumental musician, singer songwriter, actor, playwright, poet, guitar teacher, puppeteer, workshop facilitator and former stand up comedian, born in Consett in County Durham, UK, and now based in County Kerry on the west coast of Ireland, where the views are spectacular, the music is all around and the people are the most welcoming in the world.

-Touring now as a solo artist in Ireland, in the UK he was a member of the bands Woodstock and Bryter Layter.
+Playing now as a solo artist in Ireland, in the UK he was a member of the bands Woodstock and Bryter Layter.
 He plays piano/keyboards, acoustic & electric guitar, ukulele, bass guitar, bazouki and various percussion instruments.

 He has worked extensively in schools, both mainstream and special needs, using music, songs and rhythm to focus, relax, entertain and educate.